• Buy From Us

 • Use clear, truthful statements during conversation and avoid unnecessarily revealing personal views or details.
 This prevents the conversation from being so intimate.

 • Avoiding emotional contact can be difficult, particularly if the other party is aggressive or antagonistic.
-Focus on the breathing and stop making eye contact to stay detached from the discussion.
+Focus on breathing and stop making eye contact to stay detached from the discussion.

 • Maintain your privacy: Don’t give them sensitive details, even on social media.